About Consular Corps in Bangladesh (CCB)

 j) To subscribe to, or become a member of, The Federations Internationale des Corps et Associations Consulaires (FICAC) and procure and communication with any incorporated organization such information as may be likely to forward the objects of the Association.

-k) To accept any request, domain, gift contribution or subscription towards promoting and maintenance of the objects of the Company and to create and provide funds and to invest and apply the same in the manner and for the purpose as the Company may deem expedient.
+k) To accept any request, domain, gift contribution, or subscription towards promoting and maintenance of the objects of the Company and to create and provide funds and to invest and apply the same in the manner and for the purpose as the Company may deem expedient.

-l) To acquire any land or building or construct upon any premises any building or buildings for the purpose of the Company and to after, add to, or improve any building upon such premises.
+l) To acquire any land or building or construct upon any premises any building or buildings for the purpose of the Company and to alter, add to, or improve any building upon such premises.

-At present the board of Members consists of the Following:-
+At present the Board of Members consists of the following:

-Honorary Consul General
+Honorary Consul of New Zealand